 Steelhead are dying at the Hood Canal Bridge.
-Salmon and their ecosystem may also be affected.
+Salmon may also be affected.
 How can we fix this?

 Long Live the Kings, in partnership with the Hood Canal Coordinating Council, tribes, and state and federal agencies are working to pinpoint the cause of high steelhead mortality and to gauge the bridge’s effect on water quality.
 As the assessment progresses, the team will work with managers to develop, test, refine, and carry out solutions to address adverse impacts of the bridge without undermining the bridge’s role as a major transportation fixture.